Nelson Senkatuka

 Nelson Senkatuka (born 10 September 1997) is a Ugandan professional footballer who plays as a striker for Bright Stars FC and the Uganda national team.

-Senkatuka begun his career at Hope Doves FC in Kampala where he spent two seasons and played for Erith and Belvedere F.C., Cranes United FC, Kampala City Council, Proline Football Club and currently in Bright Stars FC.
+Senkatuka began his career at Hope Doves FC in Kampala where he spent two seasons and played for Erith and Belvedere F.C., Cranes United FC, Kampala City Council, Proline Football Club and currently in Bright Stars FC.

 Club career

 Hope Doves F.C.

 While in Hope Doves he guided back to back promotions from the Kampala Regional League top scoring with 23 goals in 24 games and 27 goals in 31 games.

 Erith & Belvedere

-While at studies in United Kingdom, Senkatuka played for Erith & Belvedere F.C. in the Ryman Football League and played five matches and scored one goal.
+While studying in the United Kingdom, Senkatuka played for Erith & Belvedere F.C. in the Ryman Football League and played five matches and scored one goal.

 Cranes United F.C.

 Senkatuka also featured for Cranes United F.C in the Essex Alliance Football League where he played 34 matches and scored 45 goals.